We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Soft yet sturdy, the Rody is available in 11 colors.
 Plus, you have the option of purchasing one of the add-on accessories — a rocker, which turns Rody into a rocking horse, or a “speedy base” with wheels for cruising down the hallway.

 Ride-along toys are a classic for this age group.
-Designed to improve leg strength, grip strength, and balance, the wooden wheelyBUG goes backward, forwards, sideways, and round and round.
+Designed to improve leg strength, grip strength, and balance, the wooden wheelyBUG goes backward, forward, sideways, and round and round.
+The wheelyBUG fosters active time and is good for busy kids who need a sturdy toy that helps them get around obstacles.

 If your toddler is not a ladybug fan, no problem!
 This ride-along is also available as a bee, cow, hedgehog, tiger, pig, and mouse.
 Plus, it comes in two sizes: small for ages 18 months to 3 years old and large for 3 and up.

-Best active indoor toys for elementary aged kids
+Best active indoor toys for elementary school aged kids

 Want a blast from the past?
-Check out these indoor/outdoor scooter boards appropriate for younger and older kids.
+Check out these indoor and outdoor scooter boards appropriate for younger and older kids.
 Your child can race down the hallway or spin in circles for some solo play — or buy two, and they can compete with a sibling, friend, or parent.

 But it’s not just the fun factor that makes this an excellent indoor active toy.
 The scooter challenges kids to improve their balance, coordination, core strength, and motor skills.
 And don’t worry, the plastic wheels shouldn’t damage your floors.